yueyuesapphirehou/LFP_choice_probability/README.md

 3. **grand CP values across frequency bands** are formatted as "FreqName_grand.csv"

-4. **Epoch-wise CP values per each monkey and condition** are formatted as "anova_df_FreqBand.csv" for direct mixed-effects ANOVA
+4. **epoch-wise CP values per each monkey and condition** are formatted as "anova_df_FreqBand.csv" for direct mixed-effects ANOVA

-5. **Frequency-band-averaged CP traces for each monkey (pre vs post inactivation), their SEM curves, and the monkey-wise Wilcoxon results** are formatted as "cpstats_output_FreqName.pkl"
+5. **frequency-band-averaged CP traces for each monkey (pre vs post inactivation), their SEM curves, and the monkey-wise Wilcoxon results** are formatted as "cpstats_output_FreqName.pkl"

-6. **Raw CP samples (flattened time × frequency × sessions) pooled by cortical area (V4, MT)** are formatted as "cpstats_area_raw_FreqName.pkl"
+6. **raw CP samples (flattened time × frequency × sessions) pooled by cortical area (V4, MT)** are formatted as "cpstats_area_raw_FreqName.pkl"

+7. **individual monkey's reward history CP values** are formatted as "rewardhistory_MkyName.csv"

 # Methods & Scripts: